lokesh-madireddi/Content/jenkins.md

 Then comes option to assign roles.

-In Jenkins We have concepts like Agents, Role Based Access control, Shared Libraries.
+In Jenkins We have concepts like Agents, Role Based Access control, Shared Libraries, Email notifications.